carlos-gemmell/carlos-gemmell.github.io/index.markdown

 I **led the winning team** for the [__2021-2022 Amazon Alexa Prize TaskBot challenge__](https://www.amazon.science/alexa-prize/three-top-performers-emerge-in-inaugural-alexa-prize-taskbot-challenge){:target="_blank"}.

-I explore how language models can delegate computation and knowledge by using tools.
+I explore how language models can decouple memorisation from reasoning.
+Specifically how they can delegate computation and knowledge by using tools.
 Similar to how we use calculators to do math.

 I apply my research in the context of __Question Answering__ and __Conversational Systems__ to make language model reasoning more capable and interpretable.